rwxrob/skilstak/docs/boost/README.md

-# Overview of Beginner Boost
+# Welcome to Beginner Boost!

 Welcome to the annual **SKILSTAK Beginner Boost**!

-Since 2020, our community has come together to do a series of extremely casual live streams and videos to help beginners learn the fundamentals required to start careers in technology (specifically those benefiting from Linux terminal command-line skills).
+Since 2020, our community has come together to do a series of extremely casual live streams and videos to help beginners learn the fundamentals required to start careers in technology (specifically those benefiting from Linux terminal skills to develop or use applications with command-line interfaces).
 As masters and padwans, we begin on Star Wars day, May the 4th at 11:11:11 but anyone can follow along from previous years or join in the middle and catch up by watching videos and asking questions in our Discord.

+## What is the format of the video sessions?

+Each week we do two, one-hour sessions split up with a 10 minute break in between to get ads out of the way and to ask informal questions and rest a bit.
+Each hour long session is uploaded as a video to YouTube where it can be paused, sped up, and followed.
+Eventually, chapters are added to the videos (as the community can get to it).

+The flow of the video content is just Rob doing stuff and talking about it along the way, occasionally taking live questions.
+Chat is never included in the videos for obvious reasons but can be followed by those participating live.
+When following YouTube videos only those with questions can ask them in the Discord where the community can help and Rob can follow up.

 ## When are they?